Purdue-CS193/homework-0-AryanSharma846/index.md

  # Aryan's First CS193 Homework
 - There is no final exams
 - The instructors seem very down-to-Earth
+- Learning in a Church is an interesting experience

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).